fbpx

 Are you at higher risk for photosensitivity?

+Many people are unaware that medications can also cause photosensitivity.
+It is important to check your prescription.
 Using photosensitizing oils with prescriptions that can make you sensitive to the sun can add an even bigger hazard.
+If you’re unsure, check with your doctor or pharmacist.

 Safety First